tanshoku/squidfingers-patterns/README.md

 All those files belong to their original creator, and I claim no ownership or rights over them.
 Those files are provided "as-is", and this repository is here archival purposes.

 The majority of those files came from The Internet Archive.
-Some of the misshing ones from there are from [here](http://cs.gettysburg.edu/~duncjo01/archive/patterns/squidfingers/).
+Some of the missing ones from there are from [here](http://cs.gettysburg.edu/~duncjo01/archive/patterns/squidfingers/).